danirus/django-comments-xtd/docs/tutorial.rst

 If on the other hand you send a comment to a blog post created within the last year your comment will not be put in moderation.
 Give it a try as a logged in user and as an anonymous user.

-When sending a comment to a blog post with a user logged in the comment doesn't have to be confirmed.
-However, when you send it logged out the comment has to be confirmed by clicking on the confirmation link.
-Right after clicking on the confirmation link the comment will be put on hold, pending for approval.
+When sending a comment as a logged-in user the comment won't have to be confirmed and will be put in moderation immediately.
+However, when you send it as an anonymous user the comment will have to be confirmed by clicking on the confirmation link, right after the comment will be put on hold pending for approval.

-In both cases all mail addresses listed in the :setting:`MANAGERS` setting will receive a notification about the reception of a new comment.
+In both cases, due to the attribute ``email_notification = True`` above, all mail addresses listed in the :setting:`MANAGERS` setting will receive a notification about the reception of a new comment.
 If you did not received such message, you might need to review your email settings, or the console output.
 Read about the mail settings above in the :ref:`configuration` section.
+The mail message received is based on the ``comments/comment_notification_email.txt`` template provided with django-comments-xtd.

 A last note on comment moderation: comments pending for moderation have to be reviewed and eventually approved.
 Don't forget to visit the comments-xtd app in the admin_ interface.
-Tick the box to select those you want to approve, choose **Approve selected comments** in the **action** dropdown at the top left of the comment list and click on the **Go** button.
+Filter comments by `is public: No` and `is removed: No`.
+Tick the box of those you want to approve, choose **Approve selected comments** in the **action** dropdown, at the top left of the comment list, and click on the **Go** button.

 Disallow black listed domains